 Transfer Vehicle Title After Death

-Transfer vehicle title after death by checking how the title was issued before you stand in line at the DMV.
-A vehicle may pass by survivorship, transfer-on-death title, a surviving spouse rule, a small-estate route, or probate.
-The title office usually cares less about the will in the abstract and more about the form, signature, and proof needed for the exact transfer route.
+Transfer vehicle title after death by checking how the title was issued before you stand in line at the DMV: a vehicle may pass by survivorship, transfer-on-death title, a surviving spouse rule, a small-estate route, or probate.
+The title record matters more than the vehicle value, since a cheap car can still need court paperwork and an expensive car can still move by a direct title rule if the state and title setup allow it.

 Start with your state guide